damianpereira86/api-framework-python-pytest/README.md

 ![Pipeline](./images/cicd.png)

 Ensure that you configure any necessary environment variables and secrets.
-These can be managed in the repository’s **Settings** under **Secrets and variables**.
+These can be managed in the repository's **Settings** under **Secrets and variables**.
 1. Repository Variables: Go to Settings > Secrets and variables > Actions > Variables. (e.g., BASEURL)
 2. Repository Secrets: Go to Settings > Secrets and variables > Actions > Secrets.(e.g., USER and PASSWORD)